ramoona/wishcraft/content/privacy-policy/en.md

 ## Cookies

 We use cookies to manage your sign-in state and ensure the functionality of the website.
-These cookies are essential for accessing your account and wishlist features.
+These cookies are essential for accessing your account and wishlist features as well as persisting your preferred language.
 The authentication cookie is a persistent cookie that remains stored in your browser for 30 days, unless you log out manually.
 It does not track you across other sites and is used solely for authentication purposes.

 ## Contact Information